alexieyizhe/uni-notes/2A/MATH 239/Notes/2018-10-31-trees_pt_4_spanning_trees.md

 ==__Theorem^1^:__ A graph is bipartite _iff_ it has no odd cycles.==

-> Proof of this is using the lemma and contradiction.
+> Proof of this done through using the lemma above and contradiction.

 ---